isomerpages/moe-ast-olive/_olive-staff-well-being/MOE Health Screening Programme.md

 All MOE officers under the direct payroll of MOE are entitled to the fully subsidised basic health screening and flu vaccination&nbsp;package.
 MOE staff will include the following:

-*   Teaching Staff, i.e., EOs (including CAJTs and FAJTs), MKEs, AEDs and NIE trainees
+*   Teaching Staff, i.e., EOs, MKEs, AEDs and NIE trainees
 *   Non-Teaching Staff, i.e., EAS

-Note: Staff attending the health screening and/or flu vaccination programme are required to show their Civil Service Card for verification purposes
+Note: Staff attending the health screening and/or flu vaccination programme are required to show their **Civil Service Card** for verification purposes

 **7. Can I go for health screening when I am pregnant/breastfeeding?**